w3kp/tiktok-downloader/README.md

 ## Usage

 Depending on your operating system, launching the script may differ, but in general there are three ways:
-- macOS: remove the `.sh` file extension, now you can simply double-click to launch
+- macOS: remove the `.sh` file extension, now you can simply double-click to launch (after it was marked executable)
 - Ubuntu: right click and choose "Run as a Program" (there are tutorials to make double-click work as well)
 - any OS: open a Terminal window, navigate to the script directory and enter `./tiktok-downloader.sh`